How Far to Drain an Above Ground Pool for Winter

 Frequently Asked Questions

-It depends on the type of pool you have and the climate you live in but generally it is not recommended to drain your above ground pool for winter.
-Instead, you should winterize your pool by balancing the water, adding winterizing chemicals, protecting your pump and filter, and covering your pool.
+It depends on the type of pool you have and the climate you live in, but generally, it is not recommended to drain your above-ground pool for winter.
+Instead, you should winterize your pool by balancing the water, adding winterizing chemicals, protecting your pump and filter, and covering it.

 What steps do I need to take to winterize my pool area?